keithiscool/ROOBockey/README.txt

 	When Running the ROOBockey project, only have the webcam, keyboard and mouse in the raspberry pi.
 	Anything else plugged in (namely a wireless wifi dongle will prevent the webcam from receiving enough power via USB to run)

+5) NOTE!!!
+	When running the code on a Raspberry Pi, make sure a heat sync and a fan are mounted to the RaspberryPi processor

 *//////////////////